 The other side of this financial coin is expenditures.
 In 2018, 72% of our expenses were the wholesale cost of power.
 The remaining 18% is managed to serve the customer and that includes maintaining the lines, customer service, administration and payroll.
 We carefully balance the cost of energy with the level of reliability.
 We strive to deliver the highest reliability at an affordable cost.

 Our staff does a great job accounting for your hard-earned money.
 I want to thank you for your business and look forward to serving you all for years to come.
 Hope you had a safe summer!

 Are you considering building a new grain bin?

 Please call the SCPPD office to discuss your plans with our Operations Manger.
 The National Electrical Safety Code sets minimum clearances around grain bins.
 It requires that any high-voltage power lines (over 600 volts) be 18.5 feet above the highest point on a grain bin.
 Additionally, the Code sets the minimum distance that power lines must be from grain bins, depending on the bin’s height.
 For instance, a bin that is 15 feet tall must be at least 55 feet from power lines on its loading side, and a bin that is 50 feet tall must be at least 143 feet from power lines on its loading side.

 NEW AMI PROJECT CONTINUES

 The new AMI system deployment is fully under way with 5 collector’s and 100 routers throughout the SCPPD service area installed to date, this is the backbone of the system to carry data.
-Meter deployment has begun with a large number of meters in the City of Stanton for testing then the remainder of the districts 2,700 meters in our rural area and Village of Pilger will follow.
+Meter deployment for meters in the City of Stanton have been 99% updated.
+The Village of Pilger has been 100% updated and we continue to work our way across the county replacing the districts 1,700 meters in our rural area.
 Customers will see district employees at every service changing meters plus gathering and updating all customer service information which will make outage calls more efficient.